thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 Mirrors MUST respect all provided cache directives.
-Mirrors SHOULD issue a `max-age` value which matches the remaining time to live (TTL) value of the key directory in the Mirror’s local cache.
+Mirrors SHOULD issue a `max-age` value which matches the remaining time to live (TTL) value of the key directory in the Mirror's local cache.

 ### Client cache refresh